jcrist1/stately-streams/thoughts.md

 Finally this is really only a proof of concept at this stage.
 My main motiivation for this was to develop extremely complicated recursive traits which this library makes prolific use of, as well as the [frunk library](https://docs.rs/frunk/latest/frunk/).
-This means that highly confusing trait bound abound within.
-I am currently missing all documentation, but will slowly endeavour to improve it.
+This means that highly confusing trait bounds abound within.
+The code feels a bit like a hot mess and I am currently missing all documentation, but will slowly endeavour to improve both.
 I have not formally proven that this library doesn't deadlock (and as is I don't think it does), but I believe the recursive types and traits should allow proofs to be developed.
 But I think the formal proofs would actually reveal what additional trait bounds are required.

 ## How it works
 Hidden behind almost everything is [Frunk](https://docs.rs/frunk/latest/frunk/)'s [HList](https://docs.rs/frunk/latest/frunk/hlist/trait.HList.html).
-It is mostly used for the convenience macros `hlist~` A graph consists of an `HList` of nodes, and an HList of states, while a node consists of an internal stream as well as an `HList` of subscriber channel senders.
+It is mostly used for the convenience macros `hlist!`, `HList!`, and `hlist_pat!`.
+A graph consists of an `HList` of nodes, and an HList of states, while a node consists of an internal stream as well as an `HList` of subscriber channel senders.
-A subset of nodes can be subscribed to to creat the input for a subsequent stream, and the streams can either be select merged in which case the input for the node is a generic enum (`CoProduct`), or join merged, in which case the input is an `HList`.
+A subset of nodes can be subscribed to to create the input for a subsequent stream, and the streams can either be select merged in which case the input for the node is a generic enum (`CoProduct`), or join merged, in which case the input is an `HList`.
 The input can then be transformed in several ways, we can do a generic stream transformation `FnOnce(InputStream: Stream) -> OutputStream: Stream`), an asynchronous function `FnMut(InputType) -> Fut: Future<Output = OutputType>`) or a stately transformation `FnMut(&mut StateType, InputType) -> OutputType`.

 Given a graph we can we can add either a new source node from an asynchronous stream, or subscribe to previously existing nodes.
-Subscribing to existing nodes, requires filtering the nodes, which is done with an HList of  structs which implement a custom boolean trait.
+Subscribing to existing nodes, requires filtering the nodes, which is done with an HList of  custom boolean structs `True` and `False` which implement a custom `Boolean` trait.
 This could probably work with const generics, but I didn't expect it would play nicely with frunk and so didn't try.
 Subscriptions can either be join: waiting for all subscribed nodes to produce an element, or select: providing an elemnt from the fastest stream.
 In the case of the former the input type for the stream will be an HList (or [product](https://en.wikipedia.org/wiki/Product_(category_theory)), essentially a tuple)